paulhibbitts/top-10-docsify-this-tips/README.md

 ## Advanced Web Page Builder

-- Automatically show advanced customization options like merging Navbar items into the Sidebar or setting detailed rendering preferences using the URL parameter `advanced`.
+- Automatically show advanced Web Page Builder options like merging Navbar items into the Sidebar or setting detailed rendering preferences using the URL parameter `advanced`.
 For example, https://docsify-this.net?advanced=true (which you can make a bookmark of).

 ## Multilingual Sites